-- 33. Providers should have procedures in place to deal with allegations of harassment, discrimination and bullying.
-Providers have obligations under the Equality Act 2010 and other legislation to ensure that staff, students and others engaging with the provider are protected from discrimination, harassment and victimisation. - 34.
+- 99. Providers should have procedures in place to deal with allegations of harassment, discrimination and bullying.
+Providers have obligations under the Equality Act 2010 and other legislation to ensure that staff, students and others engaging with the provider are protected from discrimination, harassment and victimisation. - 100.
 The Protection from Harassment Act 1997 states that harassment includes causing a person alarm or distress.
-The Act states that harassment consists of a course of conduct (on at least two occasions) only 'if a reasonable person in possession of the same information would think the course of conduct amounted to harassment of the other'. - 35.
-Providers may consider allegations of harassment, discrimination and bullying under its student disciplinary procedure, or a separate procedure.
+The Act states that harassment consists of a course of conduct (on at least two occasions) only "if a reasonable person in possession of the same information would think the course of conduct amounted to harassment of the other". - 101.
+Providers may consider allegations of harassment, discrimination and bullying under their non-academic disciplinary procedure, or a separate procedure.
 In either case, the procedure should clearly define what the provider means by harassment, discrimination and bullying and give examples of the types of behaviour that fall under each definition.
-Some examples could include:

-- behaviour that is unwelcome, uninvited and causes a detrimental effect - verbal or physical aggression - sending abusive or threatening messages on social media - using discriminatory language. - 36.
-Providers should take care to ensure that students understand the options available to them when they report behaviour that may amount to a criminal offence, and support the student whatever action they choose to take.
-Those options might include reporting the matter to the police, asking the provider to take disciplinary action, or taking no further action.
+Some examples are: - Behaviour that is unwelcome, uninvited and causes a detrimental effect; - Verbal or physical aggression; - Sending abusive or threatening messages on social media; - Using discriminatory language; - Sexual or physical abuse or assault. - 102.
+Providers should take care to ensure that students understand their options when they report behaviour that may amount to a criminal offence, and support the student whatever action they choose to take.
+Options available to the student might include reporting the matter to the police, asking the provider to take disciplinary action, or taking no further action.
 If the student decides to report the matter to the police, the provider should help and support the student to do so.
-The provider should itself consider reporting the incident(s) to the police where the safety of students or staff may be at risk. - 37.
-In designing procedures to deal with harassment, discrimination and bullying, providers should consider the following: - The recipient's perception of the behaviour in question is of considerable importance. - Behaviour does not have to be directed against a person or be intended, for it to amount to harassment. - All students (the accuser and the accused) should be signposted to sources of advice and support from appropriately trained staff.
+The provider should itself consider reporting the incident(s) to the police where the safety of students or staff may be at risk.

+- 103. In designing procedures to deal with harassment, discrimination and bullying, providers should consider the following: - The recipient's perception of the behaviour in question is of considerable importance; - Behaviour does not have to be directed against a person or be intended, for it to amount to harassment; - All students (the accuser and the accused) should be signposted to sources of advice and support from appropriately trained staff.